binchick-in/honey-collector/README.md

 A scalable HTTP Honey Pot for Fun and Mischief.

-Broken into 2 primary parts (the collector and the consumer), Honey is able to de deployed across a variety of infrastructure types.
-Deploying sensors in a large number is advantageous to collect the most interesting data.
-Honey allows you to deploy a single Go binary to machines of any shape and any size to allow for the maximum flexibility possible.
+Broken into 2 primary parts (the collector and the consumer), you can deploy Honey across VMs of any shape and any size.

 ## The setup is simple